privacy-scaling-explorations/snark-artifacts/README.md

 After the first time clone, you can use the following npm scripts:

-- `npm sparse-checkout`: to add/remove packages from sparse checkout.
+- `npm run sparse-checkout`: to add/remove packages from sparse checkout.
-- `npm gprf`: pull rebase your active branch with `--filter=blob:none` to avoid downloading what you may not want (unfortunately sparse checkout alone won't prevent syncing what you haven't sparsed checkout).
+- `npm run gprf`: pull rebase your active branch with `--filter=blob:none` to avoid downloading what you may not want (unfortunately sparse checkout alone won't prevent syncing what you haven't sparsed checkout).

 ### Downloading artifacts